ryan-mcclue/ryan-mcclue/src/knowledge.md

 in fact, laboratories have neutron detectors for this so, could have duplicate computers to account for this, say on an airplane

-## Lightbulb vacuum triodes
-0 kelvin is absence of thermal energy.
-247 kelvin is 0celsius thermionic emission is emission of electrons from a heated surface this led to vacuum diode, which could rectify AC signal amplification is increasing amplitude, so further distances and less noise vacuum diode was first electrical switch used in first digital computer ENIAC

 ## Analog Computing
 Analog computers such as the antikythera mechanism can use gears, with each tooth representing a value (often mechanical devices) to measure orbits.
 Also tides
 Analog errors are easy to occur and can multiply, also as models of the real world, not general purpose.